Tools of the Trade (Business)

 Todoist has easy to use, with a clean and user-friendly interface.
 Available on web and mobile platforms, it allows you to manage tasks and projects anywhere.
 In addition, tag hierarchies make prioritizing and organizing tasks a breeze.

 Unfortunately, features such as task labels and automatic backup aren’t part of the free version, though you can consider upgrading for less than $2.50 a month.

 For something that’s free on all platforms, check out OneNote, an app created by Microsoft.
 It’s primarily used for note taking, but functions well enough as a task manager.
-If you have a graphics tablet, you can even capture the feeling of writing tasks down on pen and paper by using the drawing tools.
+If you have a graphics tablet, you can even capture the feeling of writing tasks down on traditional pen and paper with OneNote’s drawing tools.

 Communication is key to the design process.
-If done well, it improves the client relationships and ensures that projects go without a hitch.
+If done well, it improves client relationships and ensures that projects go without a hitch.
 Besides email, you should also have some form of video call and instant messaging on hand.
 Such tools enable both parties to discuss project details quickly, moving the design process forward.
-In the case of video call, the ability to take face to face also builds trust between both parties.
+In the case of video call, the ability to talk face to face also builds trust between both parties.

 Skype is free to use, and a great choice for video calls.
 While it’s mainly used for social purposes, many clients from all over the world do use Skype for project discussions.
 Even if the client isn’t on Skype, you can make calls to mobiles and landlines for a small fee.

 Dropbox works great as a backup system, and is free up to 2GB of storage space.
 You can also sync your files between multiple machines and for multiple users.